niteshbalusu11/BOS-Commands-Document/README.md

   - `amount`: amount you want to increase inbound liquidity by
   - `max-fee`: max fees you're willing to pay in total for the swap
   - `recover`: you can use the recovery key provided by bos to recover funds in an in-progress swap
+  - `set-fee-rate`: Set a fee rate to the channel once the channel opens
   - `with`: specify the pubkey of the peer you want to increase inbound liquidity for
   <br></br>
   Example: `bos increase-inbound-liquidity --with yourPeerPubkey --max-fee 2000 --dryrun`